CesarR70/FNaF-1-PSP-Optimized_precompiled/README.md

 # 🎮 FNaF 1 PSP v1.5

 A **PlayStation Portable (PSP) port** of *Five Nights at Freddy’s* (FNaF 1).
 This release has been fully re-worked and optimized for smoother performance on PSP hardware and emulators.
+(Originally a fork of the port created by BasDev)

 ---